Last updated: July 2026

 Can a friend officiate a wedding in Florida?

 Yes, if they get ordained first.
 Your friend can become ordained online through organizations like the Universal Life Church or American Marriage Ministries, usually for free and in under five minutes.
-Once ordained, they’re legally authorized to perform your ceremony and sign the marriage certificate under Florida Statute 741.07.
+Once ordained, they are legally authorized to perform your ceremony and sign the marriage certificate under Florida Statute 741.07.

 How much does a wedding officiant cost in Florida?